pbartela/tour-planner/docs/GITHUB_ACTIONS_SUPABASE_SETUP.md

 4. Click **Add secret**
 5. Repeat for all required secrets

-## Step 4: Verify Email Configuration
+## Step 4: Email Testing with Mailpit

-### Using Resend for Production

-For production/CI environments, configure Resend:

-1. Go to [resend.com](https://resend.com) and create an account
-2. Get your API key from **API Keys** section
-3. Add the API key as `RESEND_API_KEY` secret in GitHub
-4. Configure a verified sender email as `RESEND_FROM_EMAIL`

-**Important:** Resend requires domain verification for production use.
-For testing, you can use their test mode.
+### Mailpit Service in GitHub Actions

+The GitHub Actions workflow automatically sets up Mailpit (an email testing service) for E2E tests:

+✅ **No Resend API key required** - Emails are captured locally ✅ **Fast and reliable** - No external API dependencies ✅ **Complete email testing** - Full HTML rendering and link verification ✅ **No cost** - Free email testing service

+### How It Works

+During CI runs:
+1. Mailpit service container starts alongside the test runner
+2. Application routes all emails to Mailpit SMTP (port 1025)
+3. E2E tests can verify email content via Mailpit API (port 8025)
+4. No emails are sent to real email addresses

 ### Email Template Testing

 The application uses React Email templates.
 During CI runs:
-- Invitation emails will be sent via Resend
-- Email content is rendered using templates in `src/lib/templates/`
+- Invitation emails are rendered using templates in `src/lib/templates/`
-- No local Mailpit is available in CI (only in local development)
+- Emails are captured in Mailpit instead of being sent externally
+- Tests can verify email content, links, and formatting

+### Using Resend (Optional)

+If you want to test actual email delivery in CI (not typical for E2E tests):

+1. Add `RESEND_API_KEY` as a GitHub secret
+2. Add `RESEND_FROM_EMAIL` as a GitHub secret
+3. Update workflow to remove `TEST_MODE=true` environment variable

+**Note:** This is not recommended for E2E tests as it sends real emails and requires API quotas.

 ## Step 5: Test the Configuration